subidit/rover-resume/guides/how-to.md

 4. Don’t underline.
 5. Don’t Title Case small caps.
 6. Don’t put period(.) in MMM YYYY
-7. It’s fine to make the point size bigger, but just a little.
+7. Don’t use *faux* italics or small caps.
 8. Use **point size**, **bold**, and **ALL CAPS** for hirarchy.
-9. Sans serifs usually don't have real italics or small caps.
+9. Use the smallest increment necessary in point size to make a visible difference.

 ## How to select fonts